Ascertaining the Uncertainty Relations via Quantum Correlations

 where $X_i = \vec{\sigma}_i \cdot\vec{x}$, $X = A,\ B,\ \text{or}\ C$, $\vec{c} = \vec{a} \times \vec{b}$, $P_i=\vec{\sigma}_i \cdot \vec{n}_p$, $\vec{n}_p$ is unit vector, $i=1,2$ denote the corresponding partite, $S$ is the parallelogram area formed by $\vec{a}$, $\vec{b}$. \end{theorem}

-It indicates that the correlation functions between one specific operator ($P$) and two other operators ($A$, $B$) and their commutator ($C$) in bipartite states are constrained by the area of parallelogram formed with $\vec{a}$ and $\vec{b}$.
+This theorem indicates that the correlation functions between one specific operator ($P$) and two other operators ($A$, $B$) and their commutator ($C$) in bipartite states are constrained by the area of parallelogram formed with $\vec{a}$ and $\vec{b}$.
 The maximal attainable value of the bipartite correlation function is $E(A_1, A_2) = |\vec{a}|^2$ which is the area of a square with length $|\vec{a}|$.
 A proof of this theorem is given in Appendix A.

 As for the MDR, it is a subtle problem in quantum theory.
-In order to detect the influence (disturbance) on quantity $B$ introduced by the measuring process of $A$, one needs to measure $B$ before and after the measurement on $A$.
-Unless being $B$'s eigenstate, the acquisition of information on $B$ prior to the measurement $A$ will inevitably change the the initial state and makes the subsequent measurement process irrelevant to the initial state.
+In order to detect the influence (disturbance) on quantity $B$ introduced in measuring $A$, one needs to measure $B$ before and after the measurement on $A$.
+If the initial state is not $B$'s eigenstate, the acquisition of information on $B$ prior to the measurement $A$ will inevitably change the the initial state and makes the subsequent measurement process irrelevant to the initial state.
+To illustrate this, a simple measurement scheme is presented in Fig.\ref{Fig-Measure-PDM} where the measurement is performed via the interaction of the signal system $|\psi_{1}^{\pm}\rangle$ with a meter system $|\psi_3\rangle$ \cite{MDR-Weak-values}.